nobleschools/google-as-template/README.md

    and follow "Step 1" to create a new console project, enable the API and receive credentials.
 Place the "credentials.json" file in a '.credentials' folder off the main directory.
 Also, note the new project name for later.
-2. Edit the settings/settings.yaml file as follows (all in google_settings):
+2. Edit the settings/settings.yml file as follows (all in google_settings):
    1. Change the project_name setting to the one you created in Step 1.
    2. Change the project_dir setting to the key for your Google Drive folder
    3. Change the default script name in script_name
    4. Modify any of the remaining defaults if necessary (especially scopes)
 3. Run 'python google_as_manage.py create_project' to do an initial
-   authentication and then push a starter script into your project directory.
+   authentication and then push a starter script into your project folder.
    A few notes:
+   - If you get an error immediately, just run it again--there's an issue with the credentials not "catching" right away that is resolved by simply running again
    - If the authentication doesn't work via your local browser, you might need to specify a command line option.
    - Depending on what you've done before, you might need to enable the specific APIs in you Google account.
 If this occurs, the script will prompt with an error message indicating the URL to do so.
    - After execution, the script outputs a project link.
-Note that for step 5.
+Note that for step 4.

-4. In order to run these scripts with the API, you'll need to use a "Deployment" in the newly created project file.
-In the project file:
-   - Go to Publish->Deploy as API executable...
-   - Copy the "Current API ID" value and replace the '' in settings/local_settings.yaml next to 'API ID' with this value then hit close. _(This file is created by the prior step.)_
-5. At the exit of the "create_project" step, a message printed telling you to change the project of the newly created script.
+4. At the exit of the "create_project" step, a message printed telling you to change the project of the newly created script.
 In order to execute the script using the credentials you already have, you'll need both to have same project.